ePaperInnovation/pl-mcu-epd/Documentation/supportedhw.rst

 The EPD Panel and Image Buffer should now be initialised to a known state; either the standard white initialisation waveform, or image data copied to a safe medium before power off was called.

 Power State Demo
 ****************

-A power state demo can be launched using the Plastic Logic Parrot reference code by including the following in config.h:
+A power state demo can be launched using the Plastic Logic reference code by including the following in config.h:

 .. code-block:: pwrstate